numanrki/auto-date-year-month/README.txt

 * SEO Plugins Support Added SEOPress/RankMath/YoastSEO

 = 1.0.5 =
-Bugs Fixed and New Shortcodes Added: January 08, 2023
+Bugs Fixed and New Shortcodes Added: January 10, 2023

 * Bugs Fixed
 * Age Calculator Added use shortcode to calculate The total age
-* Last Modified Date Schema Added
+* Custom period function added (combined) A duration of years, months, or days can be referred to using this short code.